N-Wouda/ALNS/docs/source/setup/contributing.rst

    pre-commit install

-After this completes, comming style and typing issues are automatically checked whenever you make a new commit to your feature branch.
+After this completes, style and typing issues are automatically checked whenever you make a new commit to your feature branch.
-Note that we do not use pre-commit via ``poetry``.

 Committing changes